Myles Straw Player Props: Guardians vs. Yankees

-The Cleveland Guardians, including Myles Straw (.194 batting average in his past 10 games), take on starter Gerrit Cole and the New York Yankees at Yankee Stadium, Tuesday at 7:05 PM ET.
+On Wednesday, Myles Straw (.206 on-base percentage in past 10 games, 124 points below season-long percentage) and the Cleveland Guardians face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
+First pitch is at 7:05 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Yankees.
+In his previous game he had a hitless showing (0-for-4) against the Yankees.

 Myles Straw Game Info & Props vs. the Yankees